technoon-org/technoon.org/ainoon/lesson_3/slides.md

      *chain-of-thought*
    * It basically "talks to itself"
 3. You can expand this into a **multi-agent** system
-   * A top-level coordinator LLM calls other agents like they are tools
+   * A top-level coordinator agent calls other agents like they are tools
    * Each agent has instructions and tools to perform a specific task